 This page is your go-to guide for figuring out what to bring to college.
 Whether you’ll be living in a dorm, an apartment, or in the steam tunnels that run underneath campus, you’ll find most everything you’ll need here.
 We’ve put a ton of work into this packing list; we hope you’ll find it helpful.

 To make it easy to navigate, everything is broken down into categories.
 We’ve also marked certain items as “essential” to help you prioritize.

-Do note that you also can also buy many of these things locally, and we’ve put together a printable checklist that you can take to the store if you like; click the picture to download it!
+Do note that you also can also buy many of these things locally, and we’ve put together a printable checklist that you can take to the store if you like.
+Click the picture to download it!